Buying or renting property in Malta? A selection of exclusive properties

 If you’re permanently re-locating, or merely want to spend holidays in the best possible surroundings, and are hoping to tap in to a better quality of life, Malta has it all.
 It might not be the first country that springs to mind, and yet this beautiful island in the...read more

 Malta is an ideal place for individuals looking to invest in real estate.
-It was hardly affected by the global financial crisis and with its sound banking ethics and consistent capital growth, developers and investors have a vast selection of markets to venture into....read more
+It was hardly affected by the global financial crisis and with its sound banking ethics and consistent capital growth, developers and investors have a vast selection of markets to venture...read more

 All of us need a place that we can call home.
 Depending on your line of work, financial background, needs and wants, there is a variety of different accommodations for you to choose from.
 Maltese regulations, laws, and requirements apply depending on whether you plan a rental solution, buying a property or setting up a long-term real-estate investment.
 On the other hand, one has to keep in mind that the regulations may vary also by nationality, citizenship and residence-related details.read more